Wimmics/corese/docs/source/cli_ref/cli_canonicalize.rst

 **Options and arguments:**

 - `-i`, `\-\-input-data` `<input file|dir|pattern|URL>` : Optional path to a file, directory, filename pattern, or URL containing the RDF data.
 Default: standard input.
 - `-f`, `-if`, `\-\-input-format` `<format>` : Input format is automatically detected for files.
 Use this option with the standard input or if you want to force the input file format.
 Supported input formats are listed :ref:`below <corese-command-canonicalize-input-formats>`.
+Default: `rdfc-1.0-sha256`.
 - `-R`, `\-\-recursive`: Recursively input all the files in the input directory and sub-directories.

 - `-r`, `-a`, `ca`, `-of`, `\-\-canonical-algo` `<algo>` : Canonicalization algorithm to apply.
 Supported algorithms/formats are listed :ref:`below <corese-command-canonicalize-output-formats>`.
 Default: `markdown` table.